jessicabat/causal-nlp-extraction/README.md

 ## Introduction

 In this preliminary portion of our codebase, we aim to use **OneKE** to extract knowledge from a paper of our choice.
-We selected a paper on **financial statement analysis using LLMs** as our test case.
-The paper is located in the `FinancialPapers` folder.
+We selected the paper **Financial Statement Analysis with Large Language Models** as our test case, which can be found in the `FinancialPapers` folder.

 To get started, run the **`CheckpointTest.py`** file in the main folder.
 The baseline model we chose is **`meta-llama/Llama-3.1-8B-Instruct`** from the Hugging Face API, selected because it is open source and easy to access.